Ever wondered how quartz worktops are made?

 If the answer’s yes, you’ve come to the right place!

-At Marble Supreme, we’ve been cutting and installing quartz worktops for over 65 years.
+At Marble Supreme, we’ve been cutting and installing quartz countertops for over 65 years.
 Along the way, we’ve built strong relationships with our stone suppliers and have learnt a thing or two about the manufacturing process.

-Unlike marble and granite worktops, which are crafted using their natural stone materials, quartz has to be expertly engineered to make it fit for purpose.
+Unlike marble worktops and granite worktops, which are crafted using their natural stone materials, quartz has to be expertly engineered to make it fit for purpose.
 This process is considered to be one of the industry’s best-kept secrets but we’re here to share it with you…

 Read on to discover quartz’s journey from a natural mineral to a beautifully bespoke worktop.